Khyrki/Khyrki/README.md

 I'm Khyrki Mitsunobi - 24 years old, Jr Web Developer
 - 🇧🇷 I'm Brazilian
-- 🍺 I like to drink with friends
+- 🍺 I like to hang out with friends
 - 🍿 I like to watch movies
 - 🌱 I’m currently learning mySQL and TypeScript